rohannanaware/Beating-Nifty/Web Scraping/README.md

+Put on hold as equivalent framework available at [screener.in](https://www.screener.in/)

 # Web scraping

 - Objective - Build a framework that can help shortlist sripts good for investment in the upcoming quarter.
 This framework will filter the amount of scripts that will be fed into the algorithmic trading